RaghavRamesh/RaghavRamesh.github.io/_posts/2020-06-20-spotify-backstage-evaluation.md

 ### Disclaimers
 * This evaluation was conducted in mid-2020 so there might be changes to the Backstage product since then, so keep this in mind while reading this evaluation.
 * For regulatory reasons, this is a stripped down version of the original evaluation I published within JPMorgan Chase & Co..
 So it will not contain the introduction which contains the context of this evaluation and the conclusion which contains what steps we took based on this evaluation.
 Nevertheless, I believe the rest of the content is still sufficiently meaningful, so I've extracted those bits for this post.
+Also, the content published below does not reflect the views or opinions of JPMorgan Chase & Co. in any way.
+They are purely my own.

 ## Product Evaluation
 ### Overview